Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Related Works

 However, most of the aforementioned works focus exclusively on unconstrained DC optimization, making their results inapplicable to our problems.
-The convergence of DCA and its variants in the constrained setting has been established by~\citep{sriperumbudur2012proof,pham2014recent,pang2017computing,pang2018decomposition,le2024minimizing}.
-Notably, \citep{pang2017computing,pang2018decomposition} proved convergence to a directional stationary point, which is a stronger notion of stationarity than the nearly KKT point considered in this paper.
+The convergence of DCA and its variants in the constrained setting has been established by~\citet{sriperumbudur2012proof,pham2014recent,pang2017computing,pang2018decomposition,le2024minimizing}.
+Notably, \citet{pang2017computing,pang2018decomposition} proved convergence to a directional stationary point, which is a stronger notion of stationarity than the nearly KKT point considered in this paper.
 However, for our problems, those results of DCA are not applicable due to the difficulty of solving the subproblem exactly.
 To the best of our knowledge, no existing work has established convergence results for IDCA in constrained settings.
 Our work, therefore, contributes to the convergence and complexity analysis of IDCA.

-The theoretical analysis in this work is related to recent developments in the complexity analysis of first-order methods for weakly convex non-smooth constrained optimization~\citep{ma2020quadratically, boob2023stochastic, huang2023oracle, jia2022first}.
-Inspired by the proximal point method, \citep{ma2020quadratically}, \citep{boob2023stochastic} and \citep{jia2022first} proposed double-loop methods, in which a sequence of proximal-point convex subproblems is approximately solved using a subroutine. \citep{huang2023oracle} proposed a single-loop method based on the switching subgradient method~\citep{polyak1967general}.
-Assuming different constraint qualifications on the subproblems, these works establish a complexity of $\mathcal{O}(\epsilon^{-4})$ for finding a nearly $\epsilon$-KKT point, which matches the complexity bound achieved in this work.
-It is important to emphasize that while a weakly convex function is a DC function, the converse does not hold.
+The theoretical analysis in this work is motivated by recent developments in the complexity analysis of first-order methods for weakly convex non-smooth constrained optimization~\citep{ma2020quadratically, boob2023stochastic, huang2023oracle, jia2025first}.
+Assuming different constraint qualifications on the subproblems, those works establish a complexity of $\mathcal{O}(\epsilon^{-4})$ for finding a nearly $\epsilon$-KKT point, which matches the complexity bound achieved in this work.
+While a weakly convex function is a DC function, the converse does not hold.
 Hence, the results from these prior works cannot be directly applied to IDCA.
-Our results, therefore, provide a more general analysis.